dpopic/java-practice/README.md

 ## Instructions

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-These things you need to install if you wish to run the project.
+You need to install stuff below if you wish to run the project.

 Java IDE
 * This project was made in [Eclipse](https://www.eclipse.org/downloads/) so please install it.